lajp/geoguessr-bot/README.md

 ## TODO:
 * Implement other game modes (in addition to country streak):
-	* The ability to receive a link to a map and reply with a challenge link to that map
 	* Hosting battle-royale games
 * Make the interface/bot more customizable:
 	* Allow changing the prefix more easily